 Buckwheat, on the other hand, is a thing all its own.

-Although it behaves like a grain or a cereal, it’s actually related to rhubarb, and it is gluten free.
-It’s also highly adept at turning your dough or batter slightly gray… But it’s also high in insoluble fiber, loaded with antioxidants, and associated with all kinds of health benefits.
+But it’s also highly adept at turning your dough or batter slightly gray… But it’s also high in insoluble fiber, loaded with antioxidants, and associated with all kinds of health benefits.

 Diets that include buckwheat are linked with a potentially decreased risk of high blood pressure and high cholesterol, better control of blood sugar and a decreased risk of diabetes, protection for women against gallstones, protection against heart disease, even protection against breast cancer.

 If all those reasons aren’t enough to talk you into trying buckwheat, I don’t know what could.
 Well, except maybe cookies.

 The brainchild of Dawna (hey, rhymes with Shanna!) at Always in the Kitchen, these gluten-free ginger cookies incorporate enough spices – namely cinnamon, ginger, and cloves – to create a good kick of flavor that really minimizes the taste of the buckwheat.

 Of course, I’m growing to really enjoy that flavor now that I have gradually incorporated into my diet over time.
 But if you’re unsure about it, and if you like a good spicy cookie, you’ll love these.